When it comes to reviewing, learning, productivity is THE determining factor.

-Still having trouble seeing how it works?
-Let’s say you have to learn a list of 100 words in English.
+Still having trouble seeing how does it work?
+Let us say you have to learn a list of 100 words in English.

-Of those 100 words, you’d better put all your effort into just the 20 most useful and common words.
+Of those 100 words, you would better put all your effort into just the 20 most useful and common words.
 Because it is these 20 words that will earn you the highest grade, that will make you progress the most, that will allow you to speak most effectively with Americans.

-This method is of course not an exact science, but it is important that you understand the idea behind it, because it will save you a lot of time by focusing your efforts on what is most important.
+This method is, of course, not an exact science, but it is important that you understand the idea behind it, because it will save you a lot of time by focusing your efforts on what is most important.
 For example, in this article, we give you a whole series of tips.
 Of course, we recommend that you follow all of them, which is ideal.
-If you try to apply them, you will have a hard time remembering everything the first time (that’s why we encourage you to bookmark this page 😉 ).
+If you try to apply them, you will have a hard time remembering everything for the first time (that is why we encourage you to bookmark this page ;)).
 If you want to increase your efficiency as quickly as possible, remember the 20% that will have the most impact on your revisions, which will be responsible for the 80% of your productivity gain.

-Like many of the items on our productivity list, you can apply this method to all areas of your life, so try it and you’ll be surprised.
+Like many of the items on our productivity list, you can apply this method to all areas of your life, so try it and you will be surprised.
 You will appreciate this principle very much and it will follow you all your life and become your best reflex!

-course, don’t force yourself.
+Of course, do not force yourself.
 There are many converging and diverging studies on the benefits of tea or coffee.